 In most cases, sex does not disrupt your pregnancy.
 If you have a history of miscarriages, experience unexplained bleeding during your pregnancy, or have been placed on bed or pelvic rest, you should avoid sex.
 Other reasons to avoid sex is if you have placenta previa, or your water has broken.
-You can continue to have sex late into your pregnancy (if you are so inclined), but sex is sometimes linked to pre-term labor.
-There is a special chemical in semen called prostaglandins which ripens the cervix.
-A lot of people have sex as another way to induce labor, but it doesn't seem to work when you want it to, only when you don't want it to.
+You can continue to have sex late into your pregnancy (if you are so inclined), but sex is sometimes linked to pre-term labour.
+There is a particular chemical in semen called prostaglandins which ripens the cervix.
+A lot of people have sex as another way to induce labour, but it doesn’t seem to work when you want it to, only when you don’t want it to.

-When it comes to oral sex, your partner must take care to not blow or force air up your vagina.
+When it comes to oral sex, your partner must take care not to blow or force air up your vagina.
 This action could cause an air embolism, which is a potentially fatal condition for you and the baby.

 Can the baby feel what’s happening?

 Yes and no. The baby is enclosed in a bubble of amniotic fluid.
 This fluid cushions every movement that you make.
 If you were to trip or make another jerky movement, the baby doesn’t feel its severity, because the fluid works as a buffer.